owncloud/docs-main/docs/new-version-branch.md

-# Create a New Version Branch for Branded Clients
+# Create a New Version Branch for Docs Main

-Note that at the moment **no branching** is necessary for the Branded Clients repo as only the `master` branch is used that appears a `next` in the documentation.
+Note that at the moment **no branching** is necessary for the docs-main repo as only the `master` branch is used that appears a `next` in the documentation.

 <!--
 When doing a new release for Branding Clients like `1.x`, a new version branch must be created based on `master`.
 It is necessary to do this in four steps.
 Please set the new and former version numbers accordingly